talkdai/dialog/README.md

 faq,promotions,loyalty-program,"The company XYZ has a loyalty program when you refer new customers you get a discount on your next purchase, ..."
 ```

-To load the knowledge base into the database, make sure the database is up and then, inside `src` folder, run `make load-data`.
+To load the knowledge base into the database, make sure the database is up and then, inside `src` folder, run `make load-data path=../data/know.csv` (or pass another path to you .csv).

 ### `.toml` prompt configuration